vstlo/vstlo.github.io/wish.md

-> [!WARNING]
-> This page is only a placeholder, do not count on the accuracy of its content until this banner is removed.
+> **Disclaimer**: This page is only a placeholder, do not count on the accuracy of its content until this disclaimer is removed.

 Inspired by [Make a /wish page!](https://taylor.town/wish-manifesto)